rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 By completing this exercise, you will understand:

-- **Production Monitoring Deployment**: How to deploy Prometheus in Kubernetes with proper service discovery
+- **Production Monitoring Deployment**: How to deploy Prometheus in Kubernetes with proper RBAC and service discovery
+- **Kubernetes RBAC for Monitoring**: How to configure ServiceAccounts, ClusterRoles, and permissions for observability
 - **Troubleshooting Service Discovery**: How to diagnose and fix common Prometheus configuration issues
 - **Google Cloud Integration**: How to work with Google Cloud Monitoring APIs and handle permission limitations
 - **Real-Time Observation**: How to generate traffic and observe metrics propagation in real-time